-- Contract authorisation process – which ensures appropriate due diligence is completed on a counter-party before a significant contract is signed.
+- Contract authorisation process – we ensure appropriate due diligence is completed on a counter-party before a significant contract is signed.

 - Agreements – we require counterparties to comply with the law (including in relation to modern slavery and human trafficking).